\

 Papers, Code, and Tutorials:

-Previously: Prior to MIT/IAIFI I was a postdoc at NYU’s Center for Cosmology and Particle Physics from 2018-2021.
-I obtained my Ph.D. in Physics from Princeton University in 2018, working under the supervision of Mariangela Lisanti with my dissertation focusing on astrophysical searches for dark matter.
-Along the way, I’ve been fortunate to have worked on experimental particle physics early on in graduate school and as a Summer Student at CERN.
+Previously: I was an IAIFI Fellow at the NSF AI Institute for Artificial Intelligence and Fundamental Interactions (IAIFI), affiliated with MIT and Harvard.
+Prior to that I was a postdoc at NYU’s Center for Cosmology and Particle Physics.
+I obtained my Ph.D. in Physics from Princeton University in 2018, working under the supervision of Mariangela Lisanti with my dissertation focusing on the phenomenology of and astrophysical searches for dark matter.
+Along the way, I’ve been fortunate to have worked on experimental particle physics as a Summer Student at CERN.
 I completed my undergraduate studies at Peterhouse, University of Cambridge in the UK where I read the Natural Sciences (Parts I and II) and Mathematics (Part III) Triposes.
 I grew up in Moscow, Russia.

 Misc.: I enjoy road cycling and hanging out with my cat, Toph.